pietkuip/travel/_posts/2023-10-15-Month-in-Pernes.md

 ![](../images/Caca-est-fait.jpg)|![](../images/Tahoe-lunch.jpg)|![The cats](../images/Z-and-Z.jpg)

 It was a pleasure to take the dog to restaurants.
 In this kind of settings, Tahoe was on his best behaviour.
-Unlike Milo in Geneva, he just ignored all provocations by a yapping poodle that its owner family let run around.
+Unlike Milo in Geneva, he completely ignored all provocations by a yapping poodle that its owner family let run around.
 He stayed just quietly and peacefully under the table.
 This is where he was exemplarily well-trained.
+Pet setting this way was perfect, for example having coffee with a croissant at Café de la Place, reading the _Le Monde_ newspaper that I had taken with me.